 Sealing wood carvings increases the life of your items.
-It is 8deal on outdoor furniture since it is more exposed to the natural elements.
+It is ideal for outdoor furniture since it is more exposed to natural elements.
 There will not be a need to replace the carving in a short period since that is avoidable.

-There are water-based wood sealers and oil-based sealers, and they come with their disadvantages.
+There are water-based wood and oil-based sealers, and they have disadvantages.
 Match your wood type with the ideal sealer.

 Wax comes with advantages and disadvantages on outdoor wood furniture.
-It gives a beautiful finish to your wood carvings, and it is easy to apply and protects your carvings from scratches.
+It gives a beautiful finish to your wood carvings, is easy to apply, and protects your carvings from scratches.

 Wax makes your items look new.
-Depending on the type of wax, some are non-toxic.
-Research more on toxic-free waxes.
-Wax penetrator through multiple layers of wood, and that gives additional protection to your carvings.
+Wax penetrator through multiple layers of wood, giving additional protection to your carvings.
+Depending on the type of wax, some are non-toxic—research more on toxic-free waxes.

 More maintenance is on wax, and re-applications are needed.
 However, they make your carvings look dull as the layers increase.
 It is difficult to remove since it penetrates through layers of wood, is affected by heat, and stains wood.